rxdu/libxmotion/planning/README.md

 * graph: independent, headers only
 * map: depends on square_grid, quadtree, graph
 * visualizer: depends on map, square_grid, quadtree, graph

+### 2. Data Structures

+* square grid: represents a 2D space in a uniform way
+* quadtree: represents a 2D space with non-uniform cells
+* map: since a map in the image format cannot be used for path planning directly, this data structure stores the world information in the image using a square grid or a quadtree structure
+* graph: a graph consists of a set of vertices and edges, representing the connectivities among entities.
+A graph can be constructed from a square grid or quadtree structure.

 Reference